 “Anticipation of QE3 is very high,” said Yuji Kameoka, chief currency strategist at Daiwa Securities Co. in Tokyo.
 “The dollar may extend declines for some time, given that QE3 isn’t priced-in completely.”

-The Dollar Index, which IntercontinentalExchange Inc. (ICE) uses to track the greenback against the currencies of six U.S. trading partners, was little changed at 79.679.
+The Dollar Index, which IntercontinentalExchange Inc. (ICE:US) uses to track the greenback against the currencies of six U.S. trading partners, was little changed at 79.679.
 It yesterday touched 79.522, the lowest since May 4.

 Since December 2008, when the Fed began its asset-purchase programs, the index has dropped more than 8 percent.